An expression of love

 Every meal became an expression of love.

-My mum left a me legacy and every day I thank her for my love for food.
+My mum left me a legacy and every day I thank her for my love for food.

 From Love – to Passion and Purpose

 I started professional life as a Research Psychologist in a Medical School; then a Programme Manager for the NHS Training Division; and finally the Director of a Management Consultancy.
-Working at senior level in the corporate world was challenging and intellectually stimulating; but my passion eventually took me out of the corporate world and put me into the hands of Darina and Rachel Allen at the Ballymaloe Cookery School in East Cork, Ireland to train as a Professional Chef.
+Working at a senior level in the corporate world was challenging and intellectually stimulating; but my passion eventually took me out of the corporate world and put me into the hands of Darina and Rachel Allen at the Ballymaloe Cookery School in East Cork, Ireland to train as a Professional Chef.
 The experience changed my life.

 Darina instilled in us a deep respect for clean, organic soil and its products and we were privileged to be taught using the best that can be grown or sourced, with the emphasis on seasonality, locality and sustainability.

 The experience took me back to my roots – awakening instincts and memories of the food Mum put on the table.
-I wanted everyone to know and experience the difference between truly nutritious organic, local or home grown produce (be it fruit, veg, fish, meat, eggs, dairy) and the industrially processed, messed up, convenient ‘products’ that we’ve come to call ‘food.’
+I wanted everyone to know and experience the difference between truly nutritious organic, local or homegrown produce (be it fruit, veg, fish, meat, eggs, dairy) and the industrially processed, messed up, convenient ‘products’ that we’ve come to call ‘food.’

 Freshly qualified and equipped with classic culinary techniques and traditional ‘forgotten’ skills, I embarked on a brand new chapter and a unique opportunity.
 As a Personal Chef to the Dugdale family at their beautiful north Warwickshire seat, I found myself ‘living the dream’ in Food Heaven.
 With a free hand on a beautiful organic estate, a fabulous kitchen garden, I was creating menus and meals for a family whose eclectic tastes were right on my page!

-But failing health was to cut short the dream: I’d developed osteoarthritis in my late twenties, and as the years went by, the deterioration in my joints was accelerating alarmingly – to the point where I’d had to undertake my chef’s training after a second round of bi-lateral knee surgery, strapped into knee braces and ice packs to reduce the swelling.
+But failing health was to cut short the dream: I’d developed osteoarthritis in my late twenties, and as the years went by, the deterioration in my joints was accelerating alarmingly – to the point where I’d had to undertake my chef’s training after the second round of bi-lateral knee surgery, strapped into knee braces and ice packs to reduce the swelling.

 Outwardly optimistic, but struggling inside, I was becoming increasingly despondent and frightened for my future.
 The rheumatologists and orthopaedic surgeons who’d been treating me could offer me only more surgery and stronger medication and I was no longer able to continue working as a chef.
 Finally, I was diagnosed with an autoimmune disorder – Psoriatic Arthritis – and I left my final consultation with the rheumatologist with a prescription for methotrexate, a chemotherapy agent and immune system suppressant, used to treat cancer and autoimmune diseases.